Frequently asked questions

 EVICTION - How do I evict someone or have them evicted?

 Eviction Procedures: There is no statutory authority for the Sheriff's Office to serve Notices of Eviction.
 The Landlord should serve these notices themselves; however, if notices come from an attorney or through court the Sheriff's Office should serve them.
-We charge a normal Civil Process fee of $120.00.
+We charge a normal Civil Process fee from $50.00 up to $150.00.
+See Civil Process above for fees.

 LANDLORD INSTRUCTIONS: Landlords should be instructed to use the unlawful detainer statutes allowed through chancery (Civil) court.
 These are obtained by opening a civil case in the Circuit Clerk's Office at the courthouse.
 An attorney must be used or the Arkansas Rules of Civil procedure must be followed.
 The court will require either a three or ten day written notice to vacate given to the renter by the Landlord.
 This occurs only if the renter is behind on rent.
 Otherwise a full rental period written notice must be given.